Qian-CV/PG-DRFNet/README.md

 ## Introduction

+- ***2025.3.3***: **Congratulation🎉🎉！This paper is accepted by [TCSVT](https://doi.org/10.1109/TCSVT.2025.3547436)!！👀**

-This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and SAR Images" at [Please stay tuned!]
+​		This repository is the official implementation of "Position Guided Dynamic Receptive Field Network: A Small Object Detection Friendly to Optical and 		SAR Images" at TCSVT.

-The master branch is built on MMRotate which works with **PyTorch 1.8+**.
+1. The master branch is built on MMRotate which works with **PyTorch 1.8+**.

-PG-DRFNet's train/test configure files are placed under configs/PG-DRFNet/
+2. PG-DRFNet's train/test configure files are placed under configs/PG-DRFNet/

-How to utilize the dynamic perception of PG-DRFNet can be referenced to [here](docs/en/tutorials/dynamic_perception.md).
+3. How to utilize the dynamic perception of PG-DRFNet can be referenced to [here](docs/en/tutorials/dynamic_perception.md).🙌

 ## What's New